Long Slow Exhale

-Long Slow Exhale is an American women's basketball drama television series created by Pam Veasey for Spectrum Originals and BET.
+Long Slow Exhale is an American women's basketball drama television series created by Pam Veasey that aired on Spectrum Originals and BET.
 From Paramount Television Studios, Veasey executive produced alongside her former L.A.'s Finest collaborators Anton Cropper and Jon Dove, bringing the trio back to Spectrum after the Bad Boys spinoff served as their first scripted originals foray.
 Cropper also directed the series.
 Also executive producing were Bruna Papandrea and Casey Haver for Made Up Stories.
 The series premiered April 4, 2022 and was canceled after one season in June 2022.

 Premise

 A competitive women's college basketball team head coach, J.C.
 Abernathy, finds herself in a potentially career-ending sexual abuse scandal.
 As she tries to find the truth among the many secrets she uncovers, she has to make hard decisions that will affect her, her family and the team of female athletes who all rely on her.